Random Number Generator

 Duplicate control and sorting

 Start with the number type, then set the constraints.
-The result updates automatically after configuration changes, and the command row handles copy and download actions.
+The result updates automatically after configuration changes, and the bottom command row handles copy and download actions.

-- 1
+- 01

-Choose Integer, Decimal, Dice, or Sequence mode based on the kind of numbers you need.
+Choose Integer, Decimal, Dice, or Sequence mode.

-- 2
+- 02

-- 3
+- 03

-- 4
+- 04

-- 5
+- 06

 Copy the visible output, or download TXT for a simple list, JSON for scripts, or CSV for spreadsheets.